ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 <img class="p-image float-image" width="200" alt="Lena Reinhard" src="/img/js-conf-budapest/speaker-lrnrd.jpg">

-### Lena Reinhard : Works On My Machine, or the Problem is between Keyboard and Chair
+### Lena Reinhard: Works On My Machine, or the Problem is between Keyboard and Chair

 Lena is teamleader, consultant and photographer.